turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

-  competition through tribunal or reality-feedback routes, activity fit and compound returns, cultural self-maintenance and defence, its adaptive, closed, captured, and autoimmune profiles, fanatic and fatal-offspring diagnostics, capture robustness,
+  competition through tribunal or reality-feedback routes, activity fit and compound returns, cultural self-maintenance and defence, its adaptive, closed, captured, and autoimmune profiles, fanatic and fatal-offspring diagnostics, bounded enlistment, self-subordinating collective authority, the exit-sovereignty test, boundary sacrifice, sacrificial boundary repair, the sacrificial proof loop, and double sacrifice.
+It owns the programme-level propagator projection: separate genealogical, programme-identity, hazard, and offspring-causation quotients; transition signatures under stress, defeat, power, and succession; graded inheritance of offspring findings by preserved mechanism; the operative-programme--wrapper--environment decomposition and adversarially usable change-point test; and the distinction between identity invariance and dynamical novelty.
+Its generic incremental-institutional-ratchet relation shows how provisional change can become precedent, administrative memory, and altered reversal cost without presuming one cumulative designer.
+Its forcing-surface analysis treats adversarial reflexive attractor steering as one specialized input requiring a specified actor, access, selected input, temporal nexus, anticipated or knowingly exploited mechanism, material causal contribution, and serious rival explanations.
+Capture is a possible transition outcome, not a synonym for forcing or steering.
+It owns the layered canonical-classical Islamic apostasy-law application, its conditional satanic-hack classification, the submission-and-exit sovereignty test, the Muḥayyiṣa sacrificial-proof report, and the wider comparative sacrificial-religion hypothesis, capture robustness,
   Culture Program capture, program disharmony, objective substitution, gradual capture, Culture Program carrying structure, the Baader-derived institutional